-is called a property and denotes the set of stores where
+is called a property and denotes the set of stores where:

-- the formula form is satisfied; - the data variables denote disjoint acyclic backbones spanning the heap; and - each pointer field satisfies its pointer directive (which is either the default from the type declaration or the overriding from the ptrdirs).
+- the formula is satisfied; - the data variables denote disjoint acyclic backbones spanning the heap; and - each pointer field satisfies its pointer directive.

 Properties occur as procedure pre- and post-conditions, as while loop invariants, as split assertions and assumptions (split contains two properties), and as assert assertions.